MiDataInt/mdi-apps-framework/shiny/shared/session/modules/widgets/tables/dataSourceTable/README.md

 The **dataSourceTable** widget creates a table that allows users to select one or more data sources, i.e., uploaded data packages.

+{% include figure.html file="data-selectors/data-source.png" %}

-It is most useful for apps that do not have samples, or if your app can assume (and verify) a specific structure for the samples in a given data package.
+It is most useful for apps
+that do not have samples, or
+if your app can assume (and verify) a specific structure for the samples in a given data package.